 While you’re out and about, you can flag down buses in the streets – just confirm that they go where you’re headed.
 Many will have the route or final stop listed in the window.
 You can also take a taxi from place to place, but it will be more expensive.
 Additionally, it is more difficult to differentiate official taxis from the non-regulated ones.

-We found the best way to get around is to walk.
-Many of the tourist attractions are centrally located and there are plenty of tasty restaurants and hotels also in the heart of the city.
+We loved to walk around Cuenca to really see the city.
+Many of the tourist attractions are centrally located and there are plenty of restaurants and hotels in the heart of the city.

-Of course, if you are planning to go outside the city, it is more difficult to walk.
+Of course, if you are planning to go outside the city, it is not always feasible to walk.
 But, you can take buses that are heading to other cities and hop off at various destinations, such as the hot springs or Cajas National Park.
 Tours are also widely available that include transportation to great spots in the city and outside of it.

 When to Go